berachain/docs/apps/core/content/learn/pol/index.md

 3. For proposing a block, the validator receives BGT emissions determined by two components:

-   - Base emission (B): A fixed amount for building the block
+   - Base emission: A fixed amount for building the block
    - Reward emission: A variable amount based on the validator's boost (percentage of BGT delegated to them)

 4. The validator can direct their BGT emissions to whitelisted _Reward Vaults_ in exchange for protocol Incentives.
 The amount they can direct is determined by the amount of BGT delegated to them.